natecraddock/ziglua/docs.md

 ### Enums

-ziglua uses enums instead of enumerated integer codes to ensure all cases are handled, and to prevent passing an invalid integer type to a function.
+ziglua uses enums instead of integer codes or strings to prevent passing an invalid value to a function.

 ### Optionals